10 Best Dog Superfoods to Keep Your Pup Hydrated in the Hot Indian Climate

 10. Tender Coconut Water: Natural Electrolytes

-Being an Indian pet mom, tender coconut water is our go-to summer drink, and all my dogs enjoy it a lot.
-I also add some of the tender coconut meat or malai to their diet.
-It serves as a sweet, yummy, fiber-rich snack during summer.
+Being an Indian pet mom, tender coconut water is our go-to drink on a hot day, and all my dogs enjoy it a lot.
+I also add some of the tender coconut meat or malai to their diet, as it serves as a sweet, yummy, fiber-rich snack.

 How To Feed Your Dog Tender Coconut Water The Right Way